ishaandey/node/week-5/git.md

 + Sandtrooper: These aren't the droids we're looking for.
 ```

-Git, on the other hand, "thinks of its data more like a ***series of snapshots** of a miniature filesystem.
+Git, on the other hand, "thinks of its data more like a **series of snapshots** of a miniature filesystem.
 With Git, every time you commit, or save the state of your project, Git basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot."

-We can think of changes to our files as occuring in 3 distinct stages.
+We can think about changes to our files occuring in 3 distinct stages.
 From the [handbook](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F):
 * **Modified** means that you have changed the file but have not committed it to your database yet.
 * **Staged** means that you have marked a modified file in its current version to go into your next commit snapshot.